ethereum/hive/simulators/eth2/withdrawals/README.md

   <details>
   <summary>Click for details</summary>

-  - Start two validating nodes that start on Capella/Shanghai genesis
+  - Start two validating nodes that begin on Capella genesis
+  - Total of 128 Validators, 64 for each validating node
+  - All validators contain 0x01 withdrawal credentials
+  - Wait `128 / MAX_WITHDRAWALS_PER_PAYLOAD` slots
-  - Verify that both nodes progress the chain and produce execution blocks after genesis
+  - Verify on the execution client:
+    - All active validators' balances increase

   </details>